Games & Quizzes

 /ˈfälōiNG/

-Next; the one after this. body of supporters or admirers.
-Next; the one after this.
+next in time. body of supporters or admirers. coming after or as a result.
 To be the logical result of something.

 /prəˈfeSH(ə)n(ə)l/